 LMIC was incorporated under the laws of the Commonwealth of Massachusetts on January 1, 1912, and commenced business on July 1, 1912.
 Headquartered in Boston, Massachusetts, LMIC is a diversified property and casualty insurer of commercial and personal lines, with distribution through captive sales representatives, telesales counselors, third-party producers, and the internet.
 The company is licensed in all 50 states, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, the Northern Mariana Islands, Canada, and in various other foreign countries.
-LMIC has a 50% net participation in the Liberty Pool.
+LMIC has a 50% net participation in the Liberty Mutual Group intercompany reinsurance pooling arrangement (Liberty Pool).
+A detailed description of the Liberty Pool is included in Section V of this report under the caption "Affiliated Pooling Agreement - Liberty Pool."

-As of December 31, 2018, LMIC reported admitted assets of \$48.8 billion, liabilities of \$32.5 billion, policyholders' surplus of \$16.3 billion, and a net income of \$2.9 billion.
-LMIC was examined as of December 31, 2018, concurrently with EICOW, and the results of that examination were expressed in a separate report issued by the Massachusetts Division of Insurance.
+As of December 31, 2018, LMIC reported admitted assets of \$48.8 billion, liabilities of \$32.5 billion, policyholders' surplus of \$16.3 billion, and net income of \$2.9 billion.
+LMIC was examined as of December 31, 2018, concurrently with LMFIC, and the results of that examination were expressed in a separate report issued by the Massachusetts Division of Insurance.